One injured in early-morning shooting off Greenwell Springs Road

 BATON ROUGE - One person was injured in a reported shooting early Friday morning.

-Emergency officials said the person was shot in the arm around 6:30 a.m..
+Emergency officials said the person was shot in the arm around 6:30 a.m. at an address near Lanier Drive and Airline Highway.

 It was unclear what led to the shooting or if any arrests were made.